Add More Movement To Your Daily Life

 What’s the easiest place to start?

 We’ve all spent too much time in our lives in constrictive shoes, so mobilizing your feet will give you a ton of movement bang for your buck.
 Want five simple exercises for healthy feet?
 Try our Fix Your Feet video download.
 If you’d rather read, try Simple Steps to Foot Pain Relief.
-For a more in-depth foot exercise program, our video course Whole Body Biomechanics: Feet, Knees, and Hips is your best bet.
+For a more in-depth foot exercise program, our Get Ready To Walk Kit is your best bet.

 Why do you live like this?
 Aren’t you taking a step backward by getting rid of your furniture?